 The Celtic Festival of Imbolc

-Today is the Celtic festival of Imbolc, traditionally celebrated on the first of February through to sunset on the second.
+The Celtic festival of Imbolc is traditionally celebrated on the first of February through to sunset on the second.
 Falling between the winter solstice and the spring equinox, Imbolc marks the halfway point in the dark side of the year and welcomes the start of Spring.
 It is a celebration filled with hope for the longer, brighter days ahead.

 The name itself, "Imbolc" is said to be derived from the old Irish for "in the belly" or "ewe's milk" and it marked the time of year when the milking of the ewes would start.
 Rituals involved in celebrating Imbolc included lighting fires to symbolise the growing strength of the sun after months of cold and darkness.

 St Brigid of Kildare was a nun and abbess who lived before St Patrick.
-She was born in Leinster around 450 and was the only female patron saint of Ireland.
+She was born in Leinster around 450 and is the only female patron saint of Ireland.
+St Brigid is known for her acts of charity, her healing abilities, and her role as a protector of women and children.
 Some think that St Brigid of Kildare and Brigid the aforementioned goddess are one and the same, adapted by missionaries to bridge the gap between Christianity and paganism.
 The St Brigid's cross, a symbol of good fortune mainly made of woven straw or rushes, would traditionally be displayed in doorways, windows or stables during Imbolc.
 This would bring blessing and protection for the year ahead.

 Older Post